BobbyBurt/microgames/README.md

 <br />

-## To-do / Left-of
+## To-do

-this version

-- [x] menu scene should be woken up, not started.
-Same instance will persist
-- [x] simple timer display. it can just be a bar at the bottom
-- [x] timer interpolates color.
-Currently can't figure out how to convert color object to string that can be used for graphic fillstyle
-- [x] indicate success or failure in menu scene
-- [x] make a microgame using the most basic baby programming.
-Give it the fully audio & adaptive visual treatment

-next version

 - [ ] ability to select microgame in menu scene
+- [ ] Obvious win / lose feedback in menu scene
+- [ ] learn how best to do audio
+  - [ ] add audio to icebreaker microgame
+- [ ] give icebreaker a visual treatment with original assets.
+  - [ ] improve break feedback
+- [ ] microgame scene which all microgames extend to reduce redundancy

+### eventually

+- [ ] setup timer to accept variable time
+- [ ] figure out how to make a game scene to extend
+- [ ] Scale helper class with general functions
 - [ ] current screen resize method only allows resizing of elements in "main" scene (?)
 It should be replaced with an event solution if possible

-future versions

-- [ ] setup timer to accept variable time
-- [ ] figure out how to make a game scene to extend

 <br />